Educator Development, International Teachers, Teaching Resources

 4) Report on your advisee’s progress and milestones

 As a local adviser, you want to give your advisees the best experience possible and make sure they are progressing with milestones related to their adjustment and life in the United States.

 Submitting reports to Participate Learning is a quick way to chart and celebrate the progress of your advisees as they secure permanent housing, obtain a driver’s license, etc. It helps us know that they are doing well or if there is anything we can help with.
 Completing timely, regular reports as required is key to providing the best support you can.

 5) Get to know your advisees as individuals

 Together, my advisees and I have done fun, fulfilling things beyond the scope of a local advisor-advisee relationship.
 From greeting them with sandwiches and snacks when they arrived in Jacksonville (it’s a long ride from Chapel Hill after all!), to vouching for them to the local furniture vendors, and liaise with them with the school community to going to church together on Sundays.

-Read more about the experiences of our visiting international teachers and how they acclimate to life in the U.S. in “My First 3 Days in the USA as a Cultural Exchange Teacher.”
-Interested in discovering more about our cultural exchange programs and applying to teach in the USA?
+Read more about the experiences of our ambassadors and how they acclimate to life in the US.
+Interested in discovering more about our programs and applying to teach in the USA?
 Learn about the requirements and process.